What Fuel Do Trains Use?

 During the era when diesel engines were becoming popular, gas turbine power emerged as an alternative fuel for train engines.
 This innovation was first explored in France, where engineers developed an engine functioning akin to diesel engines but utilizing gas instead.

 After successful implementation in France, this technology made its way to the United States.
+Learn the pros and cons on why do trains use gas as fuel.

 How Does a Gas-Turbine Engine Work